 ACT has also committed to reversing the Budget 2017 announcements to increase Working for Families and the Accommodation Supplement.
 This will save $2.3b in the next three years.

-ACT’s only proposed increase in spending to date, has been a proposed distribution of future tobacco tax revenue increases to dairy owners.
+ACT has proposed distribution of future tobacco tax revenue increases to dairy owners.
 This is expected to be worth about $171m per annum.